willtseng12/willtseng12.github.io/_posts/2017-08-02-ThirdBlog.md

 After the successful conclusion of my previous [movie data project](https://willtseng12.github.io/SecondBlog/), for the past two and a half weeks,
-I have been working on another data science project where I am looking at credit card client payment status, history, and default outcomes in Taiwan from April 2005 to September 2005, predicting whether they were eventually going to default their loans on the following month, October 2005.
+I have been working on another data science project where I am looking at credit card clients' payment status, history, and default outcomes in Taiwan from April 2005 to September 2005, predicting whether they were eventually going to default their loans on the following month, October 2005.
 The purpose of the project was to tie in the theories we learned on classification learning algorithms with potentially practical areas of